RocketSurgery/HyperText/README.md

 ### Displaying Scenes

-To display a scene you call `HyperText.display(sceneId [, outputLoc])`.
+To display a scene you call `HyperText.display(sceneId [, outputLoc, context])`.
 If you provided a default output location during initialization, that will be the location provided, otherwise you can provide and output location for the text.

 ### Semantic Markup